AI4Bharat/indicnlp_catalog/README.md

-# A Catalog of resources for Indian language NLP
+# A Catalog of Resources for Indian Language NLP

+This repository is an attempt to _collaboratively_ build the _most comprehensive_ catalog of NLP datasets, models and other resources for all languages of the Indian subcontinent.

 _Please suggest any other resources you may be aware of.
 Raise a pull request or an issue to add more resources to the catalog.
 Put the proposed entry in the following format:_